TLeafWolf/SDEV_220_Final_Project_Group5/README.md

 Changing appearance with CSS =  Teresa Newman

+Make the import page match the theme of the site(CSS) = Nguyen Ho

+Make the Low stock page fit the rest of the site(CSS) = Nguyen Ho

 Log out  =  Nguyen Ho

 Check inventory/inventory alert  = Teresa Newman (Done)

 Add a logo  = Teresa Newman (done)

+Audit Logs = Paul Kane (will review next week to see how this turns out)
+Description: Keep track of changes made to inventory items, including who made the changes and when.

+# Extra Your choice pick one Maria
+Categorization and Tagging
+  Description: Allow users to categorize or tag inventory items for better organization and easier searching.

+Purchase Orders
+Description: Implement a system for creating and managing purchase orders to restock inventory.

+# added note
+we need the search functions so we can incorporate the filter functions to work with it

 ![Chart](https://github.com/user-attachments/assets/d7c749c6-79f9-478e-b21a-c0e5637cf0cf)